cantaloupe-project/cantaloupe/README.md

     # Helpful in development
     print_stack_trace_on_error_pages = true

-    # The image processor to use for various source formats.
-Available values
+    # Image processor to use for various source formats.
+Available values are
-    # are `ImageIoProcessor`, `GraphicsMagickProcessor`, and
+    # `ImageIoProcessor`, `GraphicsMagickProcessor`, and `ImageMagickProcessor`.
-    # `ImageMagickProcessor`.
+    # These definitions are optional.
     processor.jp2 = ImageMagickProcessor
     processor.jpg = ImageIoProcessor
     processor.tif = ImageMagickProcessor
-    # Fall back to a general-purpose processor that supports just about
+    # For any formats not assigned above, fall back to a general-purpose
-    # everything.
+    # processor.
     processor.fallback = ImageMagickProcessor

     # Optional; overrides the PATH